-A fireplace adds character and value to your home.
-When someone imagines their dream house, the house typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heater or snuggling around a cozy fire.
+A fireplace adds ambiance and value to your home.
+When homebuyers imagine their perfect house, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heater or gathering around a cozy fire.

 It’s hard to resist the appeal of of a crackling fire, but how do you pick between a gas or wood burning fireplace?
 There are many aspects to consider when deciding how to make sure your home stays warm through those cold, winter months.

 Aesthetics and Efficiency